 - Parents and volunteers will be encouraged to accompany field trips to ensure adequate supervision with appropriate adult/child ratios.

-- There will be a ratio of at least one Head Start staff per eight children on field trips.
+- There will be a ratio of at least one Head Start staff (not including bus driver) per eight children on field trips.
 Whenever possible the adult/child ratio should be as high as one adult per two children.

 - It is particularly important to have a high adult to child ratio when going places that have either a large number of people present, near water (river, lakes, ocean), or areas that are remote and have few emergency facilities/phones nearby.